 When your dog is in the proper sitting position, he or she should have her hocks and bottom placed firmly on the ground.

 Steps to teach a dog to sit

-There are two different methods for showing your puppy what “Sit” means:
+This is an all positive way for showing your puppy what “Sit” means:

 A properly trained dog can make all the difference

 Despite there being many techniques for training a dog it is important to know that, above all else, patience is what will be needed the most.

 Dogs and people all learn at different rates, so don’t be too hard on the dog or yourself!

 The amount of time and patience that you put in now with your dog will pay off for years to come.
 You both will share a bond together that will last a lifetime!